evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-05/readme.md

 # lab-05 - add aad-pod-identity support into AKS

-## Estimated completion time - xx min
+## Estimated completion time - 20 min

 A `managed identity` for Azure resources lets a pod authenticate itself against Azure services that support it, such as KeyVault or SQL.
 The pod is assigned an `Azure Identity` that lets them authenticate to Azure Active Directory and receive a digital token.
 This digital token can be presented to other Azure services that check if the pod is authorized to access the service and perform the required actions.
 This approach means that no secrets are required for database connection strings, for example.
 The simplified workflow for pod managed identity is shown in the following diagram: